datalayer/jupyter-ui/jep/README.md

 - What related issues do you consider out of scope for this JEP that could be addressed in the future independently of the solution that comes out of this JEP?
 ```

-A base widget toolkit is in-scope of this JEP.
+Base components are in-scope of this JEP.
 Reactivity and collaborative are out-of-scope of this JEP.

 It should be possible for a React.js widget to share a global state with a widget developed in another technology (Vue.js, Svelte...).
 This can be achieved by a adequate global state/store system that is not restricted a single technology (so should be `polyglot`).
 This can be defined in subsequent JEP.

 Reactivity to support features like [Jupyter Widgets](https://github.com/jupyter-widgets) can be defined in subsequent JEP.
 The current implementation of Jupyter Widgets relies on [Backbone.js](https://backbonejs.org) for which a successor would be welcome.
 We could imagine relying on the collaborative feature based on CRDT (Conflict-free replicated data types).

-Realtime collaboration and local-first aplication are not in-scope for now but it is logical to mention that and depend on a CRDT solution (Y.js in use for now).
+Realtime collaboration and local-first applications are not in-scope for now but it is logical to mention that and depend on a CRDT solution (Y.js in use for now).

 Integration with the current Lumino extension system could be considered in the future.
 As this is a bit more complex to design, especially to support multiple technologies (not only React.js), we think a separated discussion will be better for that.